Conversion of non-Islamic places of worship into mosques

-Hagia Sophia, a mosque converted from an Eastern Orthodox cathedral in AD 1453.
+Hagia Sophia, a mosque converted from an Eastern Orthodox cathedral in 1453 CE.

-The conversion of non-Islamic places of worship into mosques occurred during the life of Muhammad and continued during subsequent Islamic conquests and invasions and under historical Muslim rule.
+The conversion of non-Islamic places of worship into mosques occurred after the life of Muhammad during subsequent and under historical Muslim rule.
 Hindu temples, Jain temples, churches, synagogues, and Zoroastrian fire temples have been converted into mosques.

 Several such mosques in the areas of former Muslim rule have since been reconverted or have become museums, including the Parthenon in Greece and numerous mosques in Spain, such as Mosque–Cathedral of Córdoba.
 Conversion of non-Islamic buildings into mosques influenced distinctive regional styles of Islamic architecture.

-Qur'anic holy sites
+Islamic holy sites

 Jerusalem

 Dome of the Rock is a shrine in Jerusalem.
 Prophet Muhammad, founder of Islam, is traditionally believed to have ascended into heaven from this site.
 In Jewish tradition, it is here that Abraham, the progenitor and first patriarch of the Hebrew people, is said to have prepared to sacrifice his son Isaac.
 The Dome and Al-Aqsa Mosque are both located on the Temple Mount the site of Solomon's Temple and its successors.

 Upon the capture of Jerusalem, it is commonly reported that Umar refused to pray in the Church of the Holy Sepulchre in spite of a treaty.
 The architecturally similar Dome of the Rock was built on the Temple Mount, which was a destroyed site of the holiest Jewish temple, destroyed by the Romans in AD 70 and with consistent Jewish presence in Jerusalem has always been a site of religious prayer for Jews.
 Umar initially built there a small prayer house which laid the foundation for the later construction of the Al-Aqsa Mosque by the Umayyads.